Writing Grant Proposals for Scholarships and Fellowships

 Semester Taught - Fall

-The course is intended to provide upper level students in the Agricultural and Biological Engineering Department a broad introduction to opportunities for obtaining scholarships, fellowships, internships, and teaching/research assistantships from federal funding agencies.
-The course will introduce the students to funding sources and opportunities, provide guidelines for proposal writing, and require students to prepare the components of a proposal which will be reviewed by the instructor as well as other students enrolled in the course.
+The course is intended to provide incoming graduate students in the Agricultural and Biological Engineering Department a broad introduction to opportunities for obtaining scholarships, fellowships, internships, and teaching/research assistantships from federal funding agencies.
+The course will introduce the students to funding sources and opportunities, provide guidelines for proposal writing, and require students to prepare a mock proposal which will be reviewed by the instructor and students enrolled in the course.

 Students should leave the course with knowledge of the opportunities for obtaining federal funding to support their graduate education, and armed with the tools needed to compete for successfully obtaining support.